jhsoftware/SimpleDNS-Docs/docs/df_forward.md

  - You are hosting some or all of your DNS data on a separate DNS server which you don't want to expose directly to the Internet (for example; if you have to use some other DNS software with known vulnerabilities).
 Simple DNS Plus will only forward standard DNS requests, only for the specified domain name, and it automatically filters out most malformed data.

-In all 3 scenarios, you can setup Simple DNS Plus on a computer with both a private IP address and a public IP address (or with a public IP address NAT mapped to it), setup the other DNS server on an private IP address only, and configure Simple DNS Plus to use extended forwarding for domains hosted on the other DNS server.
+In all 3 scenarios, you can set up Simple DNS Plus on a computer with both a private IP address and a public IP address (or with a public IP address NAT mapped to it), set up the other DNS server on a private IP address only, and configure Simple DNS Plus to use extended forwarding for domains hosted on the other DNS server.

 ## Shadow Forwarding

 Standard DNS forwarding only forwards request which are not for the name or sub-name of a local DNS zone.

-However Simple DNS Plus also has a unique "shadow forwarding" option which, when enabled, causes DNS requests for the name or sub-name of a local DNS zone to also be forwarded when no matching DNS records exist in that zone.
+However, Simple DNS Plus also has a unique "shadow forwarding" option which, when enabled, causes DNS requests for the name or sub-name of a local DNS zone to also be forwarded when no matching DNS records exist in that zone.